 Compare the best forex demo accounts

 There are plenty of forex brokers that will happily take your business.
-But not all forex brokers are created equal.
-Trying out a forex demo account will enable you to make a more informed decision when choosing a forex broker.
+But not all trading platforms are created equal.
+Using a practice account will enable you to make a more informed decision when choosing one.

 What is a forex demo account?